-PART B - to be completed by a Church Priest or Minister to confirm eligibility where a Baptism Certificate or Certificate of Dedication is not provided Full r name of child Chur ch Pries t or minister Addr ess Tele Telephone From your knowledge, please tick box if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic.
-Criterion 5 Priority will next be given to children of other Christian denominations whose membership is evidenced by a minister of religion.
-Priority will next be given to children of other Christian denominations whose membership is evidenced by a minister of religion.
-Criterion 6 Priority will next be given to children of other faiths whose membership is evidenced by a religious leader.
+PART B - to be completed by a Church Priest or Minister to confirm eligibility where a Baptism Certificate or Certificate of Dedication is not provided Full name of child Church Priest or minister Address Telephone From your knowledge, please tick box if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic.
+6 Criterion 5 Priority will next be given to children of other Christian denominations 10 whose membership is evidenced by a minister of religion.
+Criterion 6 Criterion 6 Priority will next be given to children of other faiths 11 whose membership is evidence by a religious leader.
+8